Create an effective procurement letter

 An effective procurement letter is sweet and to the point.
 Procurement letters are sent out when you need items or services and not direct monetary contributions, as in when you’re looking for fundraising event auction items.
 These letters are most often written to local businesses, but on occasion, they’ll need to be sent to individual potential donor prospects.

-When possible, these donation request letters list out the specific context of the request, the physical need, necessary contact information, organization’s name and any required donation forms and paperwork.
+When possible, these procurement or donation request letters list out the specific context of the request, the physical need, necessary contact information, organization’s name and any required donation forms and paperwork.

 To learn about the specifics of what makes a stellar procurement letter, check out the key advice below.